alasca-association/tarook/docs/src/operation/vault.md

 will be called the *target Vault*.

-1. Obtain the number of unseal shares and the threshold for unsealing of the *source Vault*.
+1. Obtain the number of unseal shares and the threshold for unsealing of the *source Vault*, if migrating from another Vault.

 2. Configure `k8s-service-layer.vault` with the same number of unseal shares and the same threshold.